Douile/discord-rpc-mpris/README.md

 > A Discord Rich Presence client that connects to MPRIS music players

 This is a super simple RPC client that connects to any MPRIS music player and shows your current song, as well as a nifty little image.
+Forked from [rayzr](https://github.com/RayzrDev/discord-rpc-mpris)

 ## Installation